div4211111/green-api-project/readme.md

 This will start the development server, and you can view the project by opening a web browser and navigating to `http://localhost:5173`.

 ## Demo

+You can see a demo of this project at https://green-api-project.vercel.app/.

+## License

+This project is licensed under the MIT License.